abdelkimo/or-tools/doc_sources/FAQ/source/faq/documentation.rst

 What computer did you use for the numerical results?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 It doesn't really matter.
 What matters is that ALL experiments where done with
 the same computer.
 You insist?
-OK, we used a laptop computer running under Linux with 3.9 GB of RAM.
+OK, we used a laptop computer running under Linux (Kernel 2.6.38-15) with 3.9 GB of RAM and two Intel Core2 Duo processors at 2,26 Ghz each.
 Happy now?

 .. _`faq:documentation:end_of_project`: